It’s time to combine your favorite summer things: sun, sand, and horticulture.

 - Closed or open terrarium? – While I’m a traditional closed terrarium girl at heart, I chose to go with an open terrarium for this project, and that’s what I’m detailing in this article.
 If you fancy a tropical, closed setup, you can head to our article on closed terrariums for the full breakdown.

-- Hardscape – Hardscape (rocks and wood) is essential for creating scale in a terrarium, and for the theme of this project, you can really lean into it.
+- Hardscape – Hardscape (rocks/stones and wood/branches) is essential for creating scale in a terrarium, and for the theme of this project, you can really lean into it.
 After all, what beach doesn’t have an interesting piece of driftwood?
 You could create dunes, towering cliffs, or rocky outcrops.

 - Shells – While I advise against actually collecting anything specific for this project (taking shells can have a devastating effect on the environment), if you already have some around the house, use them.